excarnateSojourner/wiktionary-dumps/README.md

 20|0|thesaurus
 ```

-### `parseCats.py`
+### `parse_cats`
 #### Purpose
-To make it easier for other programs to work with Wiktionary's categories.
+To convert category membership data from SQL to CSV to make it easier for other programs to work with Wiktionary's categories.

 #### File inputs
 1. The SQL file named "categorylinks.sql" in the data dumps.
-1. A CSV file containing parsed stubs, as produced by `parseStubs.py`.
+1. A CSV file containing stubs, as produced by `parse_stubs`.

 #### Output
 A CSV file containing a line for every category-page association.
-Each line consists of the category ID, the category name (without the "Category:" prefix), the page ID, and the page name (with any appropriate namespace prefix), separated by vertical bars.
+Each line consists of the category ID, the category name (without the "Category:" prefix), the page ID, and the page name (with any appropriate Wiktionary namespace prefix), separated by vertical bars.
 As an example, the first few lines created from a data dump made in 2022-06 were:

 ```csv
 227906|Wiktionary beginners|6|Wiktionary:Welcome, newcomers